Maximum residue levels for dithiocarbamates

 Why?

-The European Food Safety Authority (EFSA 2023) has reviewed the MRLs for dithiocarbamates.
-For products where Codex MRLs (CXLs) or import tolerances exist and are considered safe, the European Commission proposes to adjust the MRLs accordingly.
+The European Food Safety Authority (EFSA 2023) reviewed the MRLs for dithiocarbamates including products where Codex MRLs (CXLs) or import tolerances exist and are considered safe.
 CS2 can occur naturally in some plants.
 In some cases, EFSA used monitoring data from organic products to identify the natural CS2 content in certain plants, which is unrelated to (and should not be confused with) the use of pesticides.

 Timeline